ropensci/rerddap/cran-comments.md

 ---

 This version is being submitted to fix archiving of this package.
+In addition, this is a re-submission of this same version fixing vignette building errors.

 This is a new release.
 I have read and agree to the the CRAN policies at https://cran.r-project.org/web/packages/policies.html